conda-forge/staged-recipes/.github/pull_request_template.md

 Thank you very much for putting in this recipe PR!

-This repository is very active, so if you need help with a PR or once it's ready for review, please let the right people know.
+This repository is very active, so if you need help with a PR, please let the right people know.
 There are language-specific teams for reviewing recipes.

 Currently available teams are: